raiet13/imdbfilmdistribution-cli-app/notes.md

 X- Scraper scrapes website of individual Celeb and creates Film objects + updates Celeb Films Array X- Film Object = Name + Year + Role (if possible, kind of weird formatting there)

-- More Details format of :
+X- More Details format of :
   "{#}. {Name}" <- Celeb Object
   "{Year (descending order)} - {# films was in that year}" <- Celeb Object using Films Array (collect films with year X and get size of returned array) etc.